Deploying secure contactless payment with tokenization and adopted by major payment card issuers.

 Background of Apple Pay Launch

-Apple Pay, launched in the US in 2014, lets customers make easy, fast, and secure payments in stores, apps, and on the web right from their supported Apple devices.
-Apple Pay is available in Japan for payments in stores and on transit with the newly announced iPhone 7, iPhone 7 Plus, and Apple Watch Series 2 purchased in Japan.
+Apple Pay, launched in the US in 2014, lets customers make easy, fast, and secure payments in stores, apps, and on the web from their supported Apple devices.
+Apple Pay is available in Japan for in-store payments and in transit with the newly announced iPhone 7, iPhone 7 Plus, and Apple Watch Series 2 purchased in Japan.

 Online shopping in apps and on websites accepting Apple Pay is as simple as the touch of a finger with Touch ID, so there's no need to manually fill out lengthy account forms or repeatedly type in shipping and billing information.